-- They will tell you if it’s safe to return to your home but will not allow the gas to be turned back on until you the gas leak repair performed.
+- They will tell you if it’s safe to return to your home but will not allow the gas to be turned back on until the gas leak repair is performed.

 Gas Line Repair | Who to Call and Why?

 Who you call for gas leak detection can also determine your experience and the impact on your pocket book.
-First they need to be licensed in your area to work on gas.
+First they need to be licensed in your area to work on gas lines.

 Since the fire department and your utility company cannot officially make any recommendations for gas leak detection, you may be on your own for this decision.